-RESULTS: 25 National Honey Bee Survey (NHBS) samples were collected in 2021 and submitted to laboratories at the University of Maryland.
-The 2021 season is the first season where all 25 samples were taken in the same season, thanks to combined efforts of the State Entomologist and Apiary Tech.
-Due to the ongoing effects of the COVID-19 pandemic, some results are still pending.
-Nosema Disease (Nosema spp.), Chronic Bee Paralysis Virus, Deformed Wing Virus, Israeli Acute Paralysis Virus, Lake Sinai Virus-2, and Varroa Destructor Virus were all detected in at least one sample.
-European Foulbrood was discovered in one of the NHBS samples.
-American Foulbrood and Small Hive Beetle were discovered at a single location and the location was quarantined, with eventual voluntary destruction of infected material.
+RESULTS: 24 National Honey Bee Survey (NHBS) samples were collected in 2022 and submitted to laboratories at the University of Maryland.
+Some results are still pending.
+Nosema Disease (Nosema spp.) and Varroa Destructor Virus were found in all sampled apiaries with results on hand (14 of 24).
+Deformed Wing Virus, Israeli Acute Paralysis Virus, Lake Sinai Virus-2, and Varroa Destructor Virus were all detected in at least one sample.
+European Foulbrood was discovered in one of the NHBS samples, and chalkbrood was found in 4.